SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://solodev.app/installing-lxd-and-using-lxcs](https://solodev.app/installing-lxd-and-using-lxcs).

-I need to ensure that [LXD and LXC has been installed](https://solodev.app/installing-lxd-and-using-lxcs) before continuing with this post.
+I ensure that [LXD is installed](https://solodev.app/installing-lxd-and-using-lxcs) (`lxc --version`) before continuing with this post.

 # What is MAX?